fishdeity/iRO-Missing_Features_Additions/README.md

-This branch is just for me to use Git to see changes.
+This branch is for people that like to see files easily without opening the gpf or like to see changes through git.